EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 ### a.
 Python (Miniconda or Ananaconda) installation

-The link to install Miniconda (which is more space consuming) can be found [here](https://docs.anaconda.com/miniconda/miniconda-other-installer-links/).
+The link to install Miniconda (which is more space consuming in comparison to Anaconda) can be found [here](https://docs.anaconda.com/miniconda/miniconda-other-installer-links/).

-If you prefer the larger installation, you can proceed with the [Anaconda installation]().
+If you prefer the larger Anaconda installation, you can proceed with the [Anaconda installation](https://www.anaconda.com/download).

-The following Github repository also shows you how to do the installation with Miniconda - TO ADD.
+The following Github repository also shows you how to do the installation with Miniconda - **TO ADD**.

 ### b.
 Sign up for an Amazon Web Services (AWS) account.

 The steps for setting up an AWS account can be found in the [AWS documentation](https://docs.aws.amazon.com/SetUp/latest/UserGuide/setup-AWSsignup.html).

 It is suggested to use the [AWS Free Tier account](https://aws.amazon.com/free/).
 This will install your root account for AWS.
-A good [video](https://www.youtube.com/watch?v=CjKhQoYeR4Q) can be found here.
+A good video can be found [here](https://www.youtube.com/watch?v=CjKhQoYeR4Q).

 Optionally, you can protect this root account by using a Multi Factor Authentication (MFA).
+Please see below for some information.

 After creating your root account, it is safer to create a user account and operate from there.
 In order to do so, log into your AWS root account first with the password you created in the previous step: